Sheethalhn/MovieCentral/README.md

  - Entity Relationships and Transactions

 ### Spring HATEOAS
- * For supporting RESt representations of Page and Filtering results.
+ * For supporting RESt representations of Page and Filtering aggregates.

 ### Spring AOP
  * <For what?>